silexphp/Silex-Skeleton/README.rst

 The Silex Skeleton is configured with the following service providers:

-* `UrlGeneratorServiceProvider`_ - Provides a service for generating URLs for named routes.

 * `ValidatorServiceProvider`_ - Provides a service for validating data.
 It is most useful when used with the FormServiceProvider, but can also be used standalone.